syncfusion/ej2-angular-docs/src/maps/maps/annotations.md

 ## Multiple Annotation

-Multiple annotations can be added to the Maps using the [`annotations`](../api/maps/annotationModel) property in which the properties of annotations are added as an array.
-The customization for the annotations can be done with the [`annotations`](../api/maps/annotationModel) property.
+Multiple annotations can be added to the Maps using the [`annotations`](../api/maps/annotationModel) in which the properties of annotations are added as an array.
+The customization for the annotations can be done with the [`annotations`](../api/maps/annotationModel).

 {% tab template="maps/default-map/datetime", sourceFiles="app/**/*.ts" %}